oschwald/MaxMindDB-Reader-Gson/README.md

 # MaxMind DB Reader #

+## About this fork ##

+Some projects that are using MaxMind's GEO-IP service already have a GSON included.
+This project replaces the dependency of Jackson, an alternative library for JSON, in order to remove the requirement of including the huge Jackson (1.3 MB) dependency too.

 ## Description ##

 This is the Java API for reading MaxMind DB files.
 MaxMind DB is a binary file